 The best time to visit Rome is from October to April when most of the tourist crowds have dissipated and room rates are lower.
 Although you'll need a warm coat, weather this time of year hardly ever dips below freezing.

 Rome, the capital of Italy since 1870 and home of the Catholic Church and the Italian government, is placed on the banks of the Tiber, there where the river, running weakly among the seven hills, creates vast meanders which originate little plains.
 Rome contains a vast and impressive collection of art, sculpture, fountains, mosaics, frescos, and paintings, from all different periods.
 Rome first became a major artistic centre during ancient Rome, with forms of important Roman art such as architecture, painting, sculpture and mosaic work.
 Metal-work, coin die and gem engraving, ivory carvings, figurine glass, pottery, and book illustrations are considered to be 'minor' forms of Roman artwork.
+You can book cheap flights from Edmonton to Rome, to enjoy this beautiful city.

 Discover the greatness of Rome: Monuments, Museums, Buildings, Churches and Basilicas, Catacombs and Rome’s Castels.
 Don't loose a walk in the gardens and villas or in search of the wonderful fountains of the city.
 Rome is renowned worldwide for its panoramic views and incredible museums.
 Get lost in a world of historyand quaint charm.
 Rome is ready to welcome you with open arms.
 Sample fine Italian dining and wines.
 Journey through the city's villas and find yourself transfixed.